milestonesys/mipsdk-samples-protocol/RestfulCommunicationPython/README.md

 - A user with the Administrators role.
 - A PTZ camera with PTZ Presets if you'd like to run the `cameras_and_tasks()` part of the sample.
 - Python version 3.7 or newer.
-- The Python packages 'requests' and 'requests-ntml'.
+- The Python packages 'requests' and 'requests-ntlm'.
 To install the package:
   - In a command prompt, enter `pip install <package-name>`.
   - In Visual Studio Solution Explorer, select a Python environment under Python Environments, then from the context menu select Manage Python Packages and search for *\<package-name>*.
 TODO how to open Python Environments, widen window to see Packages tab

+The sample is verified with the following versions of Python packages:
+- requests: 2.26.0
+- requests-ntlm: 1.2.0
+- urllib3: 1.26.16

+Using different package versions might result in unexpected errors when running the sample.

 ## The sample demonstrates